lala-la-flaca/DevOpsBootcamp_12_Terraform_AWS/README.md

         user_data = file("user_data_bootstrap.sh")

-        #This ensures that everytime that user data bootstrap is modified the EC2 is destroyed and recreated
+        #This ensures that every time the user-data bootstrap is modified, the EC2 is destroyed and recreated
         user_data_replace_on_change = true
       }